pramode/Python-and-LaTeX-Book/src/chap6.rst

 Functions with multiple statements in the body
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Length of a line segment onnecting the points (a, b) and (c, d) is:
+Length of a line segment connecting the points (a, b) and (c, d) is:

 .. math::
    l = \sqrt{(c - a) ^ {2} + (d - b) ^ {2})}